calyxium-lang/book/src/ch01-01-installation.md

 ### Installing `Calyxium` and `calyxup` on Windows, Linux and MacOS

-> PowerShell is required for clayxup
+> PowerShell is required for calyxup
 > you can find instructions on how to install [PowerShell here](https://learn.microsoft.com/en-us/powershell/scripting/whats-new/migrating-from-windows-powershell-51-to-powershell-7?view=powershell-7.5)

-Open a PowerShell terminal and enter the following commnad:
+Open a PowerShell terminal and enter the following command:

 ```console
 > curl --proto '=https' --tlsv1.2 <add link> | pwsh -Command -